History of the Falkland Islands: Establishment of Port Stanley

-Development of agriculture and the Camp
+Development

 A few years after the British had established themselves in the islands, a number of new British settlements were started.
 Initially many of these settlements were established in order to exploit the feral cattle on the islands.
 Following the introduction of the Cheviot breed of sheep to the islands in 1852, sheep farming became the dominant form of agriculture on the Islands.

 Salvador Settlement was one of the earliest, being started in the 1830s, by a Gibraltarian immigrant (hence its other name of "Gibraltar Settlement"), and it is still run by his descendants, the Pitalugas.

+Cattle were concentrated in the southern part of East Falkland, an area that became known as Lafonia.
+Lafone was an absentee landlord and never actually set foot on the islands.
+His activities were not monitored by the British and rather than introducing more British settlers as he promised, he brought large numbers of Spanish and Indian gauchos to hunt cattle.
+In 1846, they established Hope Place on the south shores of Brenton Loch.
 Vernet furnished Samuel Fisher Lafone, a British merchant operating from Montevideo, with details of the Falkland Islands including a map.
 Sensing that the exploitation of feral cattle on the islands would be a lucrative venture, in 1846 he negotiated a contract with the British Government that gave him exclusive rights to this resource.
 Until 1846 Moody had allotted feral cattle to new settlers and the new agreement not only prevented this but made Stanley dependent upon Lafone for supplies of beef.

-Cattle were concentrated in the southern part of East Falkland, an area that became known as Lafonia.
-Lafone was an absentee landlord and never actually set foot on the islands.
-His activities were not monitored by the British and rather than introducing more British settlers as he promised, he brought large numbers of Spanish and Indian gauchos to hunt cattle.
-In 1846, they established Hope Place on the south shores of Brenton Loch and in 1849 a sod wall (the Boca wall) was built across the isthmus at Darwin to control the movement of cattle.
+In 1849 a sod wall (the Boca wall) was built across the isthmus at Darwin to control the movement of cattle.